ahonongobi/todobackend-api/README.md

 - pip (Python package manager)
 - aiohttp and aiohttp_cors Python packages
 - You may use (python -m venv venv and  source venv/bin/activate)
+- For my database i choose MySQL, so execute pip install aiomysql

-You can install aiohttp and aiohttp_cors using pip:
+You can install aiohttp, aiommysql and aiohttp_cors using pip:

 ```bash
 pip install aiohttp aiohttp_cors